exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 PARALLELISM = 'iproc(), mod(rownum,64)'
 ```

-This will set the maximum number of parallel processes to `64`.
-Additionally,
+This will set the maximum number of parallel processes to `64` and each process
-there is enough RAM `6 GiB (376 GiB / 64)` to use for importer/exporter and
+will have up to `6 GiB (376 GiB / 64)` of RAM.
-other SQL processes.

 #### Export Batch Size